How to Train Your Guinea Pig

-It only takes 5 minutes a day to teach your guinea pig to do tricks.
+It only takes five minutes a day to teach your guinea pig to do tricks.
 The key is to do this consistently every day.
-Animals need time to process what they’ve learned, so training for long periods of time doesn’t help them learn faster.
+Animals need time to process what they’ve learned, so training for long periods doesn’t help them learn faster.

-If you want your guinea pig to learn tricks faster, you can do 2 or even 3 training sessions a day.
-Just make sure the sessions are 5 minutes or less, and spread out evenly throughout the day.
+If you want your guinea pig to learn tricks faster, you can do two or even three training sessions a day.
+Just make sure the sessions are five minutes or less and spread out evenly throughout the day.

-It’s important to teach easy tricks to your guinea pig first, so they gain confidence and learn that training is fun.
-Once they learn those first tricks, most guinea pigs will become even faster learners and catch on to future tricks much quicker.
+It’s crucial to teach easy tricks to your guinea pig first so they gain confidence and learn that training is fun.
+Once they learn those first tricks, most guinea pigs will become faster learners and catch on to future tricks much quicker.

 How Smart Are Guinea Pigs?

-Guinea pigs are actually a lot smarter than most people think!
+Guinea pigs are a lot smarter than most people think!
 Even though guinea pigs generally don’t have the best reputation for intelligence, they are quite capable of learning many tricks and behaviors.
-I’ve had a couple guinea pigs that were quite good at problem solving and being escape artists.
+I’ve had a couple of guinea pigs that were quite good at problem-solving and being escape artists.

 My other guinea pig Ace also figured out how to open my door if I left it just slightly ajar.
 He would paw and bite at it to pull it towards himself, then run off into the hallway to go for a stroll!
 Mostly he came into the kitchen to look for food. 🤣